Tracy Thornton: Career

 “Pan Rocks” was tapped to do a showcase concert at PASIC 2015 in San Antonio, TX with over 80 players strong.
 Tracy was part of the faculty at KoSA Drum Camp 2015 and performed Pan Rocks style with John Blackwell of Prince/Justin Timberlake.
 Tracy's was also featured at South Carolina's PAS Day with over 100 steelpannist and famed drummer Greg Bissonette of Ringo Starr's All Star Band and David Lee Roth.
 Most recently, Tracy has also shared the stage (with a small Pan Rocks group) with Jane's Addiction's stickman Stephen Perkins a few times including the world-famous Whisky A Go Go in Hollywood!

-Tracy's most recent venture is “Pan Rocks Project LA” where Tracy gathered pan players from all over the US and Canada to meet in Hollywood to record a promotional/documentary of Pan Rocks that was shot in cutting edge 360 video.
+One of Tracy's most recent ventures is “Pan Rocks Project LA” where Tracy gathered pan players from all over the US and Canada to meet in Hollywood to record a promotional/documentary of Pan Rocks that was shot in cutting edge 360 video.
 The project was produced by Matt Starr (Ace Frehley/Mr. Big) and included drummer Stephen Perkins (Jane's Addiction), bassist Billy Sheehan (Mr. Big/David Lee Roth), guitarist Tracii Guns (LA Guns), guitarist Bruce Kulick (Kiss/Grand Funk Railroad), and cellists Emil & Dariel from America's Got Talent fame.
 The project was mixed by Smiley Sean (Tommy Lee) and mastered award-winning engineer Dave Collins (Metallica, The Police, Jane's Addiction).

 Tracy co-founded the "Ensoul Pan Pickup," which is a pickup for a pan, and lets you plug into an amp.